spilliams/sparrowlike/README.md

     NSIndexPath *indexPath = [self.tableView indexPathForCell:(CustomCell *)[panGestureRecognizer view] ];
     UIView *view = ((CustomCell *)panGestureRecognizer.view).frontView;

 `threshold` describes the line that divides "this cell will snap open when you let go" and "this cell will snap closed when you let go".
-Right now it's set halfway between open and closed.
+Right now it is set halfway between open and closed.
 `vX` is the velocity of the touch.
 We only really use this in the Ended case.
 `compare` is useful for checking against `threshold` and our out-of-bounds conditions.
 `indexPath` is the index path of the current cell.
-`view` is the view that's responding to the gesture.
+`view` is the view that is responding to the gesture.

 In the Began block: